MadyRo99/URL-shortening-service/README.md

 > username = "root"
 >
 > password = ""
+>
+> **In order to create the database and the tables you just need to access 'localhost/', for example.
+Check the DB credentials before in config/Database.php**
 ### Endpoint for listing all active URLs
 > **GET** &nbsp; localhost/process/getActiveUrlsProcess
 ##### Example of response: